VachaShah/performance-analyzer-rca/INSTALL.md

 ### Setup

-Currently, for the alpha development-only source code release, we support installing and running the RCA framework only on Open Distro for Elasticsearch Docker containers.
+Currently, for the alpha development-only source code release, we support installing and running the RCA framework only on OpenSearch Docker containers.

 You can use the packaged Dockerfile and docker-compose.yml files [here](./docker) to spin up a cluster with RCA framework installed.